chbatey/integration-points-example/README.md

 2014-08-02 15:36:00.000:INFO::Started DelayableSocketConnector@0.0.0.0:9090
 ```

-You can verify it is up by going to [http://localhost:9090/__admin](http://localhost:9090/__admin)
+You can verify that it is up by going to [http://localhost:9090/__admin](http://localhost:9090/__admin).
+This page shows all the default wiremock responses for the three dependencies.

-Which will show you the URLs and responses wiremock is configured with.

 #### Starting the actual application

-The applicatiom by default runs on port 7070 and has a single endpoint: /integrate
+By default the application runs on port 7070 and has a single endpoint: /integrate

-First build the application with the following:
+Firstly, build the application with the following command:

 ```
 mvn clean package
 ```

-Then run the application:
+Then to run the application:

 ```
 java -jar ./target/integration-example-1.0-SNAPSHOT.jar server integration-example.yml
 ```

-Alternatively if you want the project inside an IDE then just run the main class: IntegrationApplication with the same arguments.
+Alternatively if you are using an IDE then just run the main class: IntegrationApplication with the same arguments.

-You'll see a stacktrace, don't worry about this.
-It is because we have't started breakerbox yet and the application calls out periodically to get any configuration updates.
+You will see a stacktrace; don't worry about this.
+This is because our application polls breaker box for configuration updates, but we have not yet started breakerbox.

 #### Running Breakerbox

-Like for wiremock there is a helper script to start it up.
+Like for wiremock there is a helper script to start breakerbox.
 It will run on port 8080.

 ```